 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget for the fiscal year ended September 30, 2022 was amended to increase revenues by \$4,121,003, appropriations by \$4,119,602.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+The general fund budget for the fiscal year ended September 30, 2024 was amended to increase revenues by \$5,073,449, appropriations by \$4,172,613.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-CITY PLACE COMMUNITY DEVELOPMENT DISTRICT CITY OF WEST PALM BEACH, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+CITY PLACE COMMUNITY DEVELOPMENT DISTRICT CITY OF WEST PALM BEACH, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 0 Number of independent contractors compensated in September 2022 2 Employee compensation for FYE 9/30/2022 (paid/accrued) Not applicable Independent contractor compensation for FYE 9/30/2022 \$298,895 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See Variance Report in report for details Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate FYE 9/30/2022 Not applicable Special assessments collected FYE 9/30/2022 Not applicable Outstanding Bonds: Series 2012, due May 1, 2026 \$15,250,000 - See Long Term Liabilities Note in report for details Series 2018, due May 1, 2046 \$41,954,466 - See Long Term Liabilities Note in report for details
+Element Comments Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+0 Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+2 Employee compensation Not applicable Independent contractor compensation \$339,151 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See Variance Report in report for details Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate Not applicable Special assessments collected Not applicable Outstanding Bonds: Series 2012, due May 1, 2026 \$8,010,000 - See Long Term Liabilities Note in report for details Series 2018, due May 1, 2046 \$41,954,466 - See Long Term Liabilities Note in report for details

-951 Yamato Road • Suite 280 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com
+1001 Yamato Road • Suite 301 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com